German hydrogen train pioneer switches to cheaper battery power

 February 16, 2023

 British zero-emission truck manufacturer Tevva has completed a range test with its hydrogen-electric medium-heavy truck.
-Driving in wintery conditions between London and the northernmost tip of England, the Tevva truck reached a range of 563 km, proving its usefulness in medium-range cargo transportThis content has been archived.
-Log in or Subscribe to a level that […]
+Driving in wintery conditions between London and the northernmost tip of England, the Tevva truck reached a range of 563 km, proving its usefulness in medium-range cargo transport.
+Tevva Motors was founded in 2013 by the Israeli-American Asher Bennett, who […]

 Total Energies and Air Liquide to build +100 truck hydrogen stations